vishal2313/Student-Result-Management-System-SRMS/README.md

 # 🎓 Student Result Management System (SRMS)

-A web-based **Student Result Management System** built using **Flask, MySQL, HTML, CSS, and JavaScript**.

-The system provides an admin interface for managing students, subjects, and marks, and allows results to be viewed and downloaded as PDF reports.
+A full-stack Student Result Management System developed with Flask, MySQL, HTML, CSS, and JavaScript.
+The application provides an admin dashboard for managing student records, subjects, and marks, with RESTful APIs for backend operations, automated grade and percentage calculation, result retrieval by roll number, and PDF report generation.
 ---

 ## 🚀 Features